 - Your DNS hosting should be fast.
 DNS hosting turns the hostname (the web address that you type into a browser such as www.domain.com into an IP address.
-The speed of that DNS hosting and the quality of that DNS hosting is really important to make a difference both to the site speed and the reliability.
-To put some context on what good and bad DNS hosting are, a slow DNS hosting will sit between 100 to 300 milliseconds.
+The speed of that DNS hosting and the quality of that DNS hosting are really important to make a difference both to the site speed and the reliability.
+To put some context on what good and bad DNS hosting are, slow DNS hosting will sit between 100 to 300 milliseconds.
 A bad DNS hosting will be anywhere from half a second to a second.
 This is very slow and often it will time out.
 If the DNS request takes too long, it will just appear like the website is down, and it will just be a poor experience.
 Cloudflare is generally the fastest and they also offer a free tier.
 Cloudflare also offers a premium plan priced at $20 per month that has a really good built-in firewall.
 It is worth signing up for the Cloudflare premium plan as it will block brute-force DDOS attacks that would otherwise slow the site down and put a lot of load on the hosting.
 If you can’t use Cloudflare, probably use DigitalOcean as a good alternative for DNS hosting.

 - Configure efficient page caching to speed up your server response time by improving Time to First Byte.
 W3 Total Cache, WP Super Cache and WP Rocket are considered some of the best WordPress caching plugins.

 - Make sure the site is on HTTPS and running on HTTP/2 protocol.

 - Eliminate render-blocking resources: Render-blocking means that the render process has to stop to go and process a file to render.
-The more render-blocking elements you have on a page, the slower is the rendering.
+The more render-blocking elements you have on a page, the slower the rendering.
 Some files are always going to be render-blocking.;

 - CSS files can be render-blocking as a page would need CSS files to render itself.
 WP Rocket provides the option to inline critical CSS to eliminate render-blocking CSS.